 - Amphibious: Barachim may swim freely through shallow and deep water and do not suffer the movement or attack penalties for doing so.

-- Slow 1: Barachim move slowly, taking 1.2 turns to move.
+- Slow 1: Barachim move slowly.
+They move 2 aut slower than average, for 1.2 turns per move.

 - Strong Legs 1: Barachim can hop short distances (up to four tiles), but without complete accuracy.
 Hopping requires a LOS unobstructed by any physical obstacles; however, one can hop over interposed monsters, plants, or statues.
-Hopping can be used to reliably free oneself from nets and webs.
 Hopping is not blinking, so it continues to function when one is affected by teleport restrictions or Dimension Anchor.
 After hopping, you will be unable to use this ability again until you have spent 12-24 turns not moving.
-(Other actions, such as casting spells and attacking, are fine.)
+You do not need to be resting: other actions, such as casting spells and attacking in melee, will recharge the hop.

 - +1 to a random stat every 4 levels.